chomnr/blog/content/blog/technical-breakdown-bruteexpose.md

 auth    requisite                       pam_deny.so
 ```

 This configuration makes the system check `pam_unix.so` first.
 If successful, it skips the next 2 lines.
-If not, it hits our module and then the denial module.
+If authentication fails, it hits our module and then the denial module.

-## Lessons Learned
+## What I'd Do Differently

-What I would do differently:
+Several design decisions proved suboptimal:

-1. Skip the modular analytics system for a simpler hardcoded approach.
-The current approach adds complexity for a project that requires an OpenSSH vulnerability to function.
+**Skip the modular analytics system** for a simpler hardcoded approach.
+The current complexity isn't justified for a project that requires an OpenSSH vulnerability to function.

-2. Use C for the entire project rather than Java.
-Using two languages introduces unnecessary complexity.
+**Use C for the entire project** rather than mixing Java and C. Using two languages introduces unnecessary complexity when C would handle everything more efficiently.

-3. Use the IPInfo API instead of .mmdb files to avoid manual updates.
+**Use the IPInfo API** instead of .mmdb files to avoid manual database updates and maintenance overhead.

-4. Replace JSON with SQLite for better data handling.
-JSON has read limitations when file size grows, while SQLite handles both read and write operations efficiently.
+**Replace JSON with SQLite** for better data handling.
+JSON has read performance issues as file size grows, while SQLite handles both read and write operations efficiently at any scale.